Many, O LORD my God, are the wonders which You have done,

 We walked through the doors of Building Value on Spring Grove and there against the wall was the most gorgeous line-up of doors I have ever seen and very unlike the usual suspects that end up there.
 They were maple.
 They were unconventional.
 They were unique.
 They were practically new!
 They were 3 panel hinged single doors, and full-lite glass and maple shoji-style double slide together doors, all 36x80 with hardware that I really liked and the shojis even had the tracks with them.

-They were my doors
+They were my doors.

 And they were priced at a reasonable $150 for the singles and $250 for the double sets.
 (Time out to quit hyperventilating.
 That really IS a good price, especially with handles and hinges, but STILL...)
 I took pictures.
 I put them on my Wise Acres Market Facebook page.
 All I needed was confirmation that we were nearing an agreement on the building and I would be back to take my babies home.